Long Island Embezzlement Attorney

-As a Suffolk and Nassau County criminal defense attorney with more than 28 years of experience, Edward Palermo has helped defend the rights of many individuals charged with a white collar crime on Long Island.
+As a Long Island criminal defense attorney with more than 29 years of experience, Edward Palermo has helped defend the rights of many individuals charged with a white collar crime on Long Island.
 He understands the emotional, financial, and psychological impact that being accused of a crime on Long Island can have on a person and their family.

 When trying to determine whether embezzlement has occurred, it is essential to revisit the definition of some key terms.